matthiasn/octopress-blog/source/_posts/2014-01-24-scala-dot-js-and-reactjs.markdown

 + There are multiple functions setting props in the top level ReactJS component, such as *SseChatApp.setMsgsProps*. *SseChatApp.setProps* is a placeholder, it gets replaced once the JSX compiler has run and the ReactJS application has been loaded (see above).

 # Conclusion
 Scala.js is an interesting approach for client side development and certainly a technology to watch, particularly when you are working with **[Scala](http://www.scala-lang.org/)** on the server side anyways.
-It is still in experimental phase, so I probably wouldn't have the Next Big Thing depend on it, but it might get there if there is enough interest from the community.
+It is still in experimental phase, so I probably wouldn't have the Next Big Thing depend on it yet, but it might get there if there is enough interest from the community.

-**[ReactJS](http://facebook.github.io/react/)** is something I would already fully recommend.
+**[ReactJS](http://facebook.github.io/react/)** is a library I already fully recommend.
 Working with it has been a breeze so far and it took much less time to feel familiar with its features in comparison to **[AngularJS](http://angularjs.org/)**.
 It's approach to immutable data feels very natural for a functional programmer.
-It is great to only have to think about components and then be able to build your application around it the way you like, instead of much more being forced into a precribed way of doing things.
+It is great to only have to think about components and then be able to build your application around that in the way you like, instead of much more being forced into a prescribed way of doing things.

 I hope you found this useful, as always let me know what you think.